zekrom-vale/ZekromsKazdraAdditions/README.md

 * Some more hats?

 ## v.8
-* Added kazdra tab in codex with [url=http://steamcommunity.com/sharedfiles/filedetails/?id=1119086325&searchtext=codex+extender]Many Tabs: codex extender[/url] requires both!
+* Added kazdra tab in codex with [http://steamcommunity.com/sharedfiles/filedetails/?id=1119086325&searchtext=codex+extender](Many Tabs: codex extender) requires both!
-* Added more kazdra codexes from the [url=https://community.playstarbound.com/resources/the-kazdra.1991] Community Playstarbound[/url]
+* Added more kazdra codexes from the [https://community.playstarbound.com/resources/the-kazdra.1991](Community Playstarbound)
 * Added a claw weapon (Start with 2 and can be hand crafted)
 * Added elemental berth attacks (Start with a random one and can craft at the anvil)
 * Added temporary armor tiers